iq-motion-control/iq-module-communication-doc/docs/tutorials/ifci_integration.rst

 Actuator Setup
 --------------

-Now, we will configure PX4's internal representation of the quadcopter's geometry to match the IFCI outputs.
+Now, we will configure PX4's internal representation of the quadrotor's geometry to match the IFCI outputs.
 Navigate to the :red:`actuator tab` of QGroundControl and ensure that the :blue:`Vertiq IO tab` shows up.

 .. figure:: ../_static/tutorial_images/ifci_px4_flight_controller/actuator_vertiq_tab.png
     :align: center